eggjs/eslint-plugin-eggache/README.md

 ### no-override-exports

-A common mistake that newbee will make - override `module.exports` and `exports`.
+A common mistake that newbie will make - override `module.exports` and `exports`.

 ```js
 /* eslint eggache/no-override-exports: [ 'error' ] */